 Before a state license is issued, the applicant needs permission from their local community.
 If the area where they live has a ban, they will not be issued a permit.

 Most activists seem to be satisfied with the marijuana legalization regulations.
 Dale Gieringer, the state coordinator of NORML, said, “In general, I think the regulations are pretty good.
 There are temporary provisional licenses available to handle the transition.”
 The temporary permits last for 120 days and can be renewed.
-You can find a dispensary in California here.
+You can find dispensary deals in California here.

 Check back in January for an update on how California’s recreational legalization program is going!